The objective of the RA Fellowship is to develop the future leaders of our industry.

 - ability to communicate a convincing argument to key stakeholders, and develop feasible implementation solutions for RA.

-Following a rigorous scoring process, Group 1 from NSW was announced as the 2020 winner, receiving an extension to their 'golden ticket' in 2021 and an invitation to share their initiative nationally with the RA Newtork.
-Group 1 comprised:
+Group 6 from WA/SA was announced as the 2021 winner, receiving an invitation to share their initiative nationally with the RA Network.